anjocordero/Mumbler/README.md

 # Mumbler

 Procedurally generate lyrics based on Billboard top songs.
-Allows the user to choose between the Hot 100, Pop, Latin, and R&B/Hip-Hop charts.
+Allows the user to choose between the Hot 100, Pop, Latin, EDM, Rock, Alternative, and R&B/Hip-Hop charts.
 Scrapes the songs + artists off of Billboard's website, then uses googlesearch to download the lyrics of each song on azlyrics.com.

+Current usage: `python parser.py [hot100/pop/rock/latin/hiphop/edm/alternative]`
+to download lyrics.

 Current step: Inputting the lyrics into a Markov Chain.